LET'S GET STARTED!

 Meditation is a centuries-old practice for centering your mind, and it promises impressive results for relieving anxiety.
 Studies show that meditation reduces the production of cortisol, a hormone that triggers stress and stress-related conditions like irritable bowel syndrome, PTSD, and more.

-A meditation routine is well worth the effort, even if you can only free your mind for a fraction of the time you try.
+A meditation routine is well worth the effort.
 For beginners, it might be helpful to follow a guided meditation routine from a YouTube video or an app like Headspace.

 Practice Being Present